yhoundz/parm/README.md

 parm install yhoundz/parm
 ```

-If you want, you can also use the full git for installation:
+If you want, you can also specify the full https/ssh link for installation:
 ```bash
 parm install https://github.com/yhoundz/parm.git
 ```